 Pregnant women, babies below one year or below and persons with HIV/AIDS having a CD4 count below 200 are cleared by authorities to travel without yellow fever vaccination cards.

 Some Visitors above the age of 60 years and others that are allergic to egg proteins have also been known to develop some minor skin rashes.
 Such people can apply for an exemption letter to that effect.
-This includes an official medical record attesting to why you cannot be vaccinated against Yellow Fever.
+It includes an official medical record attesting to why you cannot be vaccinated against Yellow Fever.
 Such exemptions should be cleared with Uganda Immigration through the online Visa Application process.

 Yellow Fever Immunization Requirement for Travelers to Rwanda in 2019: